Siasconset, Massachusetts

-Siasconset is a census-designated place (CDP) at the eastern end of Nantucket Island, Massachusetts, United States with an elevation of 52 feet (16 m), and a population of 205 at the 2010 census.
+Siasconset is a census-designated place (CDP) at the eastern end of Nantucket Island, Massachusetts, United States, with an elevation of 52 feet (16 m).
+As of the 2020 census, Siasconset had a population of 505.
 Although unincorporated, the village has a post office, with the ZIP code 02564.

 The various spellings of its name, 'Sconset, Sconset, Seconset, Siasconsett, or Sweseckechi led the Board on Geographic Names to designate its official spelling in 1892.
 Three of the four golf courses located on the island are in Siasconset: the Siasconset Golf Club, the Sankaty Head Golf Club, and the Nantucket Golf Club.